-119 See e.g. OTP Policy on Children, paras.
+118 See e.g. OTP Policy on Children, paras.
 21, 27-29 (noting particular physical, psychological, and social harms which may affect children more acutely).

-120 CRC General Comment 20, paras.
+119 CRC General Comment 20, paras.
 38, 40.
 See also paras.
 1, 8-12, 15, 26-28.

-121 See e.g. UDHR, arts 1-2, 26; ICESCR, arts.
+120 See e.g. UDHR, arts 1-2, 26; ICESCR, arts.
 3, 13; CRC, arts.
 1-2, 28-29, 31; CEDAW, arts.
 1-2, 10; ACHPR, art.
 17. See also CEDAW General Recommendation 36, paras.
 8-11, 14-15, 20-23.

-123 CEDAW General Recommendation 36, para.
+122 CEDAW General Recommendation 36, para.
 1.

-discrimination.124 Secondary education is no less critical in this regard than primary education, since "universal, quality and inclusive education and training is the single most important policy investment that States can make to ensure the immediate and long-term development of adolescents".
-125 In particular, and relevantly to this Application, among other benefits, secondary education "serves to protect girls from child and forced marriage, sexual exploitation and early pregnancy, and contributes significantly towards the future economic potential of girls and their children."
-Furthermore, restrictions on access to educational opportunities may also lead to and be associated with restrictions on access to "leisure, recreation and the arts" which "give adolescents a sense of uniqueness that is fundamental to the rights to human dignity, optimum development, freedom of expression, participation and privacy."127
+45. While States may face challenges in the delivery of educational opportunities, primary, secondary, and university education shall at least be made available to all equally, without discrimination.123 Secondary education is no less critical in this regard than primary education, since "universal, quality and inclusive education and training is the single most important policy investment that States can make to ensure the immediate and long-term development of adolescents".124 In particular, and relevantly to this Application, among other benefits, secondary education "serves to protect girls from child and forced marriage, sexual exploitation and early pregnancy, and contributes significantly towards the future economic potential of girls and their children."125 Furthermore, restrictions on access to "leisure, recreation and the arts" which "give adolescents a sense of uniqueness that is fundamental to the rights to human dignity, optimum development, freedom of expression, participation and privacy."126

-- Since States "have a specific and continuing obligation 'to move as expeditiously and effectively as possible' towards the full realization" of the right to education, "[t]here is a strong presumption of impermissibility of any retrogressive measures".
-128 If these are taken deliberately, "the State party has the burden of proving that they have been introduced after the most careful consideration of all alternatives and that they are fully justified", including in the context of the totality of the rights engaged.
-129 In its exercise of de facto national authority, the Taliban's imposition of the discriminatory rules and prohibitions on the targeted persons manifestly failed these standards, and is thus contrary to international law. - 47.
-Through a series of decrees and other instructions, the Taliban effectively denied access to existing secondary educational services to half of Afghanistan's children - girls - by reason of their gender alone.
-130 This severe deprivation of girls' right to education was also closely related to the severe deprivation of women's right to education.
+46. Since States "have a specific and continuing obligation 'to move as expeditiously and effectively as possible' towards the full realization" of the right to education, "[t]here is a strong presumption of impermissibility of any retrogressive measures".127 If these are taken deliberately, "the State party has the burden of proving that they have been introduced after the most careful consideration of all alternatives and that they are fully justified", including in the context of the totality of the rights engaged.128 In its exercise of de facto national authority, the Taliban's imposition of the discriminatory rules and prohibitions on the targeted persons manifestly failed these standards, and is thus contrary to international law.

+47. Through a series of decrees and other instructions, the Taliban effectively denied access to existing secondary educational services to half of Afghanistan's children - girls - by reason of their gender alone.129 This severe deprivation of girls' right to education was also closely related to the severe deprivation of women's right to education.
 This is due not only to the progressive nature of education (as exclusion from relevant education as a child may make more advanced forms of study less attainable as an adult), but also since the Taliban sought to restrict access both to secondary and tertiary education.
-As such, while the consequences of the discriminatory prohibitions and rules fell most heavily on girls, they also severely affected women and especially young women.131 Recursively, restricting the education of girls and
+As such, while the consequences of the discriminatory prohibitions and rules fell most heavily on girls, they also severely affected

-124 See e.g. CADE (110 States Parties); UN ESCRC General Comment 13, para.
+123 See e.g. CADE (110 States Parties); UN ESCRC General Comment 13, para.
 6(b) ("educational institutions and programmes have to be accessible to everyone, without discrimination").

-^{125 &}lt;u>CRC General Comment 20, para.
-68. 126 CRC General Comment 20, para.
+124 CRC General Comment 20, para.
+68.

+125 CRC General Comment 20, para.
 69. See also CEDAW General Recommendation 36, para.
 52.

-127 CRC General Comment 20, para.
+126 CRC General Comment 20, para.
 75.

-128 UN ESCRC General Comment 13, paras.
+127 UN ESCRC General Comment 13, paras.
 44-45.

-129 UN ESCRC General Comment 13, para.
+128 UN ESCRC General Comment 13, para.
 45.